-Non-emergency services in the emergency room are considered to be outpatient hospital services and shall be subject to the same co-payment amount as a hospital outpatient visit.
+Non-emergency services rendered in the hospital outpatient emergency room are subject to a \$6.00 copayment per visit.

 8.754.3 EMERGENCY TREATMENT

 Prescription drugs administered during emergency treatment shall be considered part of the treatment and are not subject to co-payment.